Geometry of polarised varieties: Birational boundedness on -lc varieties

 by definition of $l_i$.
 In order to get a contradiction in the following steps it suffices to consider only such $G_i$. \emph{From now on when we mention $G_i$ we assume it is positive dimensional and that it satisfies the inequality just stated}.
 In particular,

-is bounded from above, so $\vol(m_iN_i|_{G_i})<v$ for some natural number $v$ independent of $i$.\\
+is bounded from above, so $\vol(m_iN_i|_{G_i})<u$ for some natural number $u$ independent of $i$.\\

 \emph{Step 4.} Let $F_i$ be the normalisation of $G_i$.
 In this step we fix $i$ and apply adjunction by restricting to $F_i$.
 Since $G_i$ is a general member of a covering family, $X_i$ is smooth near the generic point of $G_i$.
-By \ref{constr-adjunction-non-klt-centre} (taking $B=0$ and $\Delta=\Delta_i$), we can write
+By the adjunction of \ref{constr-adjunction-non-klt-centre} (taking $B=0$ and $\Delta=\Delta_i$), we can write